Complaints, Comments and Compliments

 Stage 2

-If you are still not satisfied by the Council’s response the final stage of our process is a review by the Chief Executive or a Director.
-This review constitutes a further investigation independent of the relevant service area, typically conducted by the Complaints Officer.
-This independent investigation and the service manager’s investigation are reviewed by the Chief Executive or a Director who will then write a formal response to the complainant.
-We will aim to deal with complaints at this stage within a further 20 working days, and where this is not possible we will keep you informed of progress to let you know when a response will be ready.
+This review constitutes a further investigation independent of the relevant service area and is typically conducted by the Complaints Officer.
+This independent investigation and the Stage 1 investigation are reviewed by the Chief Executive/Director who will then write a formal response to the complainant.
+The Council aims to provide the final response within 20 working days of acknowledging the Stage 2 complaint.

 The Local Government and Social Care Ombudsman

-Stage 3 is the final stage in the Council’s complaints process and should complainants remain unsatisfied after this stage is complete we advise that the next stage is to refer your complaint to the Local Government and Social Care Ombudsman.
-Please note that complaints can be to the Local Government Ombudsman at any time; however, it is likely that the Ombudsman will only investigate complaints when the authority has had the opportunity to carry out its own investigation.
+Stage 2 is the final stage in the Council’s complaints process, and should complainants remain unsatisfied after this stage is complete, the next stage is to refer your complaint to the Local Government and Social Care Ombudsman.
+Please note that complaints can be made to the Local Government Ombudsman at any time; however, it is likely that the Ombudsman will only investigate complaints when the Local Authority has had the opportunity to carry out its own investigation.

 You can make a complaint through the Local Government Ombudsman website www.lgo.org.uk/making-a-complaint